labsyspharm/harvardtissueatlas/_atlas-datasets/nirmal-maliga-vallius-2021.md

 ## Data overviews

-**These "*Data Overviews*" provide access to minimally processed Level 2 images with no annotation or quality control.
+** "*Data Overviews*" provide access to minimally processed Level 2 images with no annotation or quality control.
 Click any of the following thumbnail images for an interactive view of the full-resolution images.**

 {%
     assign overviews = site.data-cards